canonical/data-science-stack/docs/how-to/enable-gpus/enable-nvidia-gpu.rst

 - The GPU Operator will **automatically install** the necessary NVIDIA driver.
 - This installation process may take longer as it involves setting up drivers and runtime components.
-- Once the process is complete, `nvidia-smi` should detect the GPU successfully.
+- Once the process is complete, GPU should be detected successfully.

 Device with an Up-to-Date NVIDIA Driver
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~